-The night before or morning of the exam is not the right time to start trying to learn new information, so as far as you can, help them to avoid this type of panicked learning.
+The night before or morning of the exam new information, so as far as you can, help them to avoid this type of panicked learning.
 It's fine for them to go over notes they've already made and reviewed several times already but it's better to avoid trying to learn something new.